siteatis/workshop-week01/README.md

 # workshop-week01

-- This is the readme file for a Jason's week 01 workshops
+- This is the readme file for Jason's week 01 workshops.

 # VS Code Live Server